 "Come."
 He led her to the door and they slipped outside, welcoming the light breeze and the escape from the loud music.

 He was significantly older than Bella, late thirties or early forties, she guessed, and she wondered if that had something to do with the vague sense of unease she felt.
 Bella hadn't had a strong male presence in her life since her toddler years, and she had always felt uncomfortable around her mother's boyfriends.
-Even her visits with her father were occasionally awkward and uncomfortable, though she trusted him more than most men.
+Even her visits with her father were often awkward and uncomfortable, though she was more at ease with him than she was with most men.

 Bella shoved her negativity aside firmly.
 This man had clearly shown that he was trustworthy, and she smiled gratefully up at him.
 "Thank you," she breathed.